-The LTC2494 serial input word is 16 bits long and contains two distinct sets of data.
-The first set (SGL, ODD, A2, A1, A0) is used to select the input channel.
-The second set of data (IM, FA, FB, SPD, GS2, GS1, GS0) is used to select the frequency rejection, speed mode (1x, 2x), temperature measurement, and gain.

-After power up, the device initiates an internal reset cycle which sets the input channel to CHO-CH1 ( $IN^+=CH0$ , $IN^-=CH1$ ), the frequency rejection to simultaneous 50Hz/60Hz, 1x output rate (auto-calibration enabled), and gain = 1.
-The first conversion automatically begins at power up using this default configuration.
-Once the conversion is complete, a new word may be written into the device.
+The LTC2496 serial input word is 8 bits long.
+The input data (SGL, ODD, A2, A1, A0) is used to select the input channel.
+After power up, the device initiates an internal reset cycle which sets the input channel to CHO-CH1 (IN+=CH0, IN-=CH1), The first conversion automatically begins at power up using the default input channel.
+Once the conversion is complete a new word can be written into the device in order to select the input channel for the next conversion cycle.

-The first three bits shifted into the device consist of two preamble bits and an enable bit.
-These bits are used to enable the device configuration and input channel selection.
-Valid settings for these three bits are 000, 100 and 101.
+The first 3 bits shifted into the device consist of two preenable bits and one enable bit.
+As demonstrated in Figure 3, the first three bits shifted into the device enable the device input channel selection.
+Valid settings for these three bits are 000, 100, and 101.
 Other combinations should be avoided.
-If the first three bits are 000 or 100, the following data is ignored (don't care) and the previously selected input channel and configuration remain valid for the next conversion.
+If the first three bits are 000 or 100, the following data is ignored (don't care) and the previously selected input channel remains valid for the next conversion

-If the first three bits shifted into the device are 101, then the next five bits select the input channel for the next conversion cycle (see Table 3).
+If the first 3 bits shifted into the device are 101, then the next 5 bits select the input channel for the next conversion cycle, see Table 3.

 The first input bit following the 101 sequence (SGL) determines if the input selection is differential (SGL = 0) or single-ended (SGL = 1).
 For SGL = 0, two adjacent channels can be selected to form a differential input.
-For SGL = 1, one of 16 channels is selected as the positive input.
+For SGL = 1, one of 16-channels is selected as the positive input.
 The negative input is COM for all single ended operations.
 The remaining 4 bits (ODD, A2, A1, A0) determine which channel(s) is/are selected and the polarity (for a differential input).
+This data sequence is backward compatible with the LTC2448 and LTC2418 families of delta sigma ADCs.